 3. Scheduling: Being able to provide therapeutic services while your patients are home, at their office, or out-of-town allows for scheduling flexibility, which may lead to an increased number of appointments and fewer cancellations.
 Patients who may typically not be available to schedule appointments until after work or while away on business can now receive treatment while on their lunch break or while traveling for work or pleasure.

-4. Cost Savings: For therapists who rent treatment rooms on an hourly or daily basis, web-based therapy can offer a tremendous cost savings.
-If you are able to provide speech and language therapy from your home, it eliminates the need and cost for renting a separate space.
-Lets not forget to mention that with the rising prices of gas and mass transit fares, eliminating traveling for both the patient and the clinician is mutually beneficial.
+4. Cost Savings: For therapists who rent treatment rooms on an hourly or daily basis, web-based therapy can offer tremendous cost savings.
+If you are able to provide speech and language therapy from your home, it eliminates the need and cost of renting a separate space.
+Let’s not forget to mention that with the rising prices of gas and mass transit fares, eliminating traveling for both the patient and the clinician is mutually beneficial.

 6. Reaching the Unreachable: Given our country’s ever-growing population of disabled Americans and senior citizens, utilizing telehealth allows SLPs to provide quality, therapeutic services across the country.

 7. Patient Candidacy: Some important patient characteristics to consider when treating patients via the web is 1) focus, 2) motivation to improve, 3) reliability, 4) willingness, and 5) dedication to the treatment.
 Patients will only see improvements if they are committed to participating in their treatment sessions and consistently completing their home exercise program.

 8. Niche or Expertise: If you have clinical expertise or a particular set of specialized skills, by expanding your practice to include web-based services you can now broaden the marketing of your expertise regardless of proximity.

 9. Legalities: Here are some important rules to remember when considering adding web-based therapy to your private practice.